katreparitosh/Pollution-Level-Analysis/README.md

 Dataset obtained from data.gov.in.

-Used *Seaborn* for basic visualization using barplots.
+Used *Seaborn* for basic data visualization using barplots.